 Equality and diversity

-South Norfolk Council believes that discrimination in any form is unacceptable and aims to comply with relevant legislation and codes of practice.
+South Norfolk and Broadland District Council believes that discrimination in any form is unacceptable and aims to comply with relevant legislation and codes of practise.

 We are committed to promoting equality and giving equal life chances for all.